zimme/meteor/packages/accounts-base/Stories.md

 ### Guest

+An end-user who is logged into a guest account.

+### Anonymous User

-A user who is logged into a guest account.
+An end-user who is not logged into any account, not even a guest account.

 ### Registered Account

 An account that it is associated with at least one non-guest identity and contains any other user information required by the application.

 ### Registration

 The process of creating a registered account or updating an account so that it is a registered account.

 ### TODO